Highly-parallelized simulation of a pixelated LArTPC on a GPU: Simulation of a cosmic-ray sample and data comparison

 Both the simulation and the data samples are passed to a reconstruction script, which takes as input an array of three-dimensional hits, one for each ADC count.
 The $xy$ coordinates are given by the position of the pixel center on the tile, and the $z$ coordinate is given by the corresponding clock tick, using the inverse formula of eq. \eqref{eq:drift}.
 The hits are clustered together using the DBSCAN algorithm \cite{dbscan}.
 Hits grouped in the same cluster are fed to a principal component analysis (PCA), which returns three-dimensional segments that we define as \emph{reconstructed tracks}.
 Figure \ref{fig:evd} shows an example of a simulated cosmic ray crossing the cathode plane after the reconstruction stage, with the reconstructed track and the corresponding hits.

 To improve the system self-trigger stability, 7.8\% of the pixels in Module-0 were disabled due to an understood grounding issue, mostly near the tiles edges.
 The same pixels were also disabled in the simulation.
 Thus, reconstructed tracks may show artificial gaps due to the presence of disabled channels.
 Also, cathode-piercing tracks can be reconstructed as separated tracks, due to the non-null cathode thickness.
-In order to reconstruct the original cosmic-ray trajectories, we iteratively stitch together pairs of reconstructed tracks using a data-driven likelihood discriminator.
+In order to reconstruct the original cosmic-ray trajectories, we iteratively stitch together pairs of reconstructed tracks, {{based on their relative directions and positions at the cathode.
+To set the threshold for these metrics, a subsample of data events are reconstructed a second time after randomly translating and masking hits that fall into the disabled regions.
+We require that 95\% of the gaps produced in this procedure are correctly identified and resolved.}}

 Module-0 was operated principally in two channel threshold regimes, low and high, which correspond to thresholds of around 6000 and 12000~$e^-$, respectively.
 Here we compare the low-threshold data to the simulated sample, which was produced with a discrimination threshold roughly equivalent to the low regime one.